 The Washington County Comprehensive Plan, developed in the late 1990s and adopted in 2002, analyzed several growth scenarios that revealed moderate annual growth projections for the next 20 years.
-In 2001, Washington County experienced an increase in housing starts.
-That increase peaked in 2005, with housing starts more than doubling those in 2000, and then dropping substantially in 2006 with the downturn in the economy and the housing market.
-The increase in new housing developments through this period caused a subsequent increase in student enrollment, especially at the elementary school level.
-The advent of allday kindergarten during this same timeframe served to further compound the seat deficit at the elementary school level.
+The increase in new housing developments through the early 2000's caused a subsequent increase in both the total population and student enrollment, that has carried through to present day.
+Programmatically, the advent of all-day kindergarten during this same timeframe, and increased pre-kindergarten programs during the last decade served to further compound the seat deficit at the elementary school level.
 The number of students typically generated by single-family homes in new developments is tracked by student or pupil generation rates and has remained fairly stable over the past several years.
 Conversely, the number of students/families residing in multi-family housing has increased dramatically in recent years.
-An increase in the number of students residing in low-cost or assisted-cost housing has led to an increase in student turnover at some facilities.
+An increase in the number of students residing in low-cost or assisted-cost housing has led to an increase in student turnover at some schools.
 Washington County, with its existing housing inventory, coupled with in-place infrastructure and a generally lower cost of living than major employment centers to the east, could quickly return to similar residential and enrollment growth as was seen in the early 2000s as the economy rebounds.
-This scenario has become more realistic as more companies moved to a "work from home model" during the pandemic, and some are choosing to maintain that business model as restrictions are lifted.
-While work from home is not available for all employment, more employers are offering this option than in previous years.
-With escalating real estate prices, material costs, inflation, energy, and limited existing housing inventory, the more rural and lower cost of living areas, like Washington County, could see an increase in population.
+This scenario has become more realistic as more companies are allowing remote work opportunities, and commercial/industrial businesses, warehouses, and retail operations are increasing as companies continue to utilize the existing transportation infrastructure that is unique to Washington County via the Interstate 81/Interstate 70 interchange.
+With escalating real estate prices, material costs, inflation, energy, and limited existing housing inventory, rural areas offering a lower cost of living like Washington County, could see an increase in population.

-Washington County is currently in the process of updating the Comprehensive Plan, and once implemented, it will be reflected in future Educational Facilities Master Plan documents.
+The Washington County Planning Department is currently in the process of updating the Comprehensive Plan, and once implemented, it will be reflected in future Educational Facilities Master Plan documents.
 The current Washington County Comprehensive Plan identifies growth areas known as "Town Growth Areas" (TGAs) and "Urban Growth Areas" (UGAs).
 These areas are illustrated in Figure 2.2, the Priority Funding Areas map from the Washington County Comprehensive Plan.
 Approximately 46,751 acres, or 20%, of the county area is within designated growth areas with the UGAs containing approximately 38,629 acres and the remaining TGAs containing 8,122 acres.
 This leaves 80%, or 182,531 acres, outside of the designated growth areas within Washington County available for agricultural and other preservation priorities.
 The Census Bureau estimated that the total county population for Washington County was 154,705 in the 2020 Census.
 During that same year (September 2020), WCPS reported that the total official student population was 21,939 pre-kindergarten through grade 12 students.